bobrossrtx/virtcomp/docs/TROUBLESHOOTING.md

-# VirtComp Troubleshooting Guide
+# DemiEngine Troubleshooting Guide

-This guide helps you diagnose and fix common issues when using VirtComp.
+This guide helps you diagnose and fix common issues when using DemiEngine.

 ## Table of Contents